 - The balance for both the start and end of the statement period

-- All of the deposits into your account, including direct deposits, checks, transfers, reimbursements, payments, and interest earned
+- All of the deposits into your account, including direct deposits, checks, transfers, reimbursements, payments, on-us items, and interest earned

 - All the withdrawals from your account, including purchases, transfers, ATM withdrawals, automatic payments, and bank fees

 A bank statement is designed to show you exactly what happened with your account during the past month, detailing your spending habits and any incurred expenses.

 Most bank statements start by grouping all deposits together, giving you an idea of exactly what came into your account during the preceding month.
 Next, you’ll see your withdrawal activity summarized.
 Your summary will include your account balance at the beginning of the month, then show your ending account balance after all of the deposits are added and the withdrawals are made.

 Below the summary, the bank statement will go on to show each individual transaction you engaged in, along with the corresponding dates, amounts, and payees.
 With a checking account, a bank statement can be several pages long, depending on how many times you use your account to cover expenses.
 In general, you see your transactions in the order they occurred.
 The detailed list of transactions will give you an idea of when the money comes into your account each month, and when the money goes out.

 Your transaction detail also includes information about where the deposit came from and where the expense went.
 Carefully review the transactions, especially the expenses, to make sure they’re accurate.

 If you notice any inaccuracies on your bank statement, you should report them to your financial institution right away.
 Generally, you have 60 days to dispute any inaccurate or fraudulent information.